Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/README.md

 ## Things to note

+- Using automarkers to mark players in Titan Gaols is considered the norm (*use at your own risk*).
 - There are edge cases to consider if you have a PLD or GNB and skipping Ifrit dashes are a possibility.
 	- If you **skip** Ifrit dashes, there is about **6:30** between Ifrit's *first* set of Incinerates and the Homing Lasers after Ultimate Predation (PLD cannot invuln both).
 	- If you **don't skip** Ifrit's dashes, there is about **5:40** between Ifrit's *second* set of Incinerates and the Homing Lasers after Ultimate Predation (GNB and PLD cannot invuln both).